justin-uy/react-spa-boilerplate/README.md

 ### Testing

-Jest is used for testing a preset to use babel to transpile ES6 code to ES5
+Jest is used for testing and is preset to use babel to transpile ES6 code to ES5

 ```
 npm test